 You know who did it better?
 Charmed.
-It was a show about three sisters who were witches.They had Paige’s (Rose McGowan) plot picked out well before she graced the screen as the youngest half-sister in season four (maybe it was Aaron Spelling’s insurance plan).
-After the eldest sister means an untimely death at the end of season 3, you are certain as that the half-sister was possible because of a forbidden love plot line between the Patty Halliwell (the sisters’ mother) and her guardian White-lighter that was set up and relevant to the story.
+It was a show about three sisters who were witches.They had Paige’s (Rose McGowan) plot picked out well before she graced the screen as the youngest half-sister in season four.
+After the eldest sister meets an untimely death at the end of season 3, you are certain as that the half-sister was possible because of a forbidden love plot line between the Patty Halliwell (the sisters’ mother) and her guardian White-lighter that was set up and relevant to the story.
 Also, Paige’s powers were a creative twist, and as you’ll see in reason 5 that Dawn’s power was lame.

 - You immediately recognize that Mrs. Summers is going to die.
 Why are they bringing in a sister?
 Oh no, Mrs. Summers has cancer?
 Oh no, she’s a dead woman.
 I liked Joyce Summers and thought she was funny, but I didn’t have any reaction when she died because you knew it was happening, but that you weren’t supposed to know it was happening.
 Awkward.
 Even worse, Buffy doesn’t have a job, and not having her mom around to pay the bills is so annoying and unrealistic.
 Seeing Buffy’s friends move into the house because they’re too lazy to get jobs is also annoying.
+They don’t step up and try to help poor Buffy and Dawn who no longer have a mother, which is what friends should do.
 Joyce’s illness definitely helped Dawn make Buffy a preteen show by moving Buffy back into her childhood home.

 - Dawn makes Buffy emotionally unstable.
 Buffy is boring now.
 She’s all family and no saving the world.
 She is a slacker and quits school, instead of being a slayer, and kicking college’s ass while saving the world and taking care of her family.
 Buffy would have been wiser to show her little sister she could do it all, and that she’s the slayer, not that she is weak.
 Buffy desired to go to college and was going to prove it to everyone.
 Also, Buffy went into catatonic shock when Dawn was kidnapped?
 She didn’t when her mom died, and when her friends were in trouble, she set out to save them, not wallow.
 I don’t want to see the Slayer giving up—isn’t that against the whole idea?
 Maybe it was a budget decision that axed the college sets?
 I just have a hard time believing Buffy wouldn’t save Dawn instead of doing nothing.
 This also proves that Dawn is annoying and weak, which is the most poignant argument against her according to many viewers.
 She should be able to be self-sufficient with a little guidance from her sister, but instead, she needs her hand held.
 Isn’t this story supposed to be about a strong young woman who is a vampire slayer?
 I repeat… VAMPIRE SLAYER?